All Ambulatory Care Providers

 - Clinical Practice: Ambulatory Dementia Care - Adult (loaded 07/13)

 It is an expected clinical practice that all patients 65 years or older will be screened for fall risk at least once annually.
-Patients identified as at risk for falls will have a multifactorial falls assessment performed with interventions based on the score.
+Patients identified as at risk for falls will have a multifactorial falls assessment performed with interventions based on the assessment results.

-- Clinical Practice: Ambulatory Falls Prevention (loaded 07/13)
+- Clinical Practice: Ambulatory Falls Prevention-Adult (loaded 04/14)

 Clinical Practice: Hyperlipidemia Screening - Adult